-In March 2016 the company filed suit in the Federal District court of Nevada against Lifescan, Inc., Lifescan Scotland, Ltd. and Johnson & Johnson, citing infringement of two patents owned by the company.
-After an exchange of demand letters and posturing by the Defendants, a response to the company's suit is due on August 15, 2016.
-At that time it is expected that the company will amend its suit and name other "infringers" as well as adding additional counts to the suit.
-Federal rules for patent infringement suits have changed, and these suits are no adjudicated over an 18-24 month period.
+In March 2016 the company filed suit in the Federal District Court of Nevada against Lifescan, Inc., Lifescan Scotland, Ltd. and Johnson & Johnson, citing infringement of two patents owned by the company.
+After an exchange of demand letters and posturing by the Defendants, including Defendant's Motion to Dismiss, the company at that time it is expects to amend its suit and name other "infringers" as well as adding additional counts to the suit.
+Federal rules for patent infringement suits have changed, and these suits are now adjudicated over an 18-24 month period.
 In addition, there are five scheduled Mediations in front of a Federal Judge Magistrate pushing the process along.

-On May 20, 2016 the company settled all of Lifescan's patent infringement claims as well as the company's Antitrust and false advertising counter-claims against Lifescan, Inc. and Johnson & Johnson.
+On May 20, 2016 the company settled all of Lifescan's patent infringement claims as well as the company's Anti-trust and false advertising counter-claims against Lifescan, Inc. and Johnson & Johnson.
 Neither side in these litigations was a winner, but the company did receive settlement monies and other compensation.
-The amount of the settlement monies received by the company was confidential, but the entire settlement was structured as a license agreement whereby Lifescan, Inc. granted licenses to the company for its test strip patents in return for accommodations regarding the anti-trust and false advertising claims made by the company.
-The licenses to the Lifescan Inc. patents were of great value in the overall settlement.
+The amount of the settlement monies received by the company was confidential, as is often the case when Plaintiffs dismiss or lose a complex case, but confidentiality aside, the entire settlement was structured as a license agreement whereby Lifescan, Inc. granted licenses to the company for its test strip patents in return for accommodations regarding the anti-trust and false advertising claims made by the company.
+The licenses to the Lifescan Inc. patents were of great value to the company in the overall settlement.